 Newsom Law PLC is investigating a potential lawsuit based on consumer complaints of engine overheating caused by an internal engine coolant leak in 2015 - 2018 Ford Edge vehicles equipped with 1.5L or 2.0L Ecoboost engines.

-Consumer complaints indicate that the engines in their vehicles overheat due to an internal coolant / antifreeze leak that allows coolant to enter into the cylinders of the engine.
+Consumer complaints indicate that the engines in their vehicles overheat due to internal coolant / antifreeze loss that allows coolant to enter into the cylinders of the engine.
 In many cases, the defect causes total engine failure.

 Some consumers report that the check engine light comes on to alert them to the issue, but others state they had no warning.
 Likewise, some consumers have stated they saw blue or white smoke emitting from their vehicles to alert them to the issue.
 Several consumers experiencing the issue have said that the vehicle misfires when coolant leaked into the cylinders.
 The most common PCM codes reported as associated with misfire related to the internal coolant leak are P0316 and P0302.

 In addition, consumers are reporting that the parts to replace the engines in their vehicle are on backorder, causing significant wait times to have their vehicles repaired.

 Ford previously recalled certain 2013 and 2014 Ford vehicles equipped with the 1.6L engine for a very similar issues under recall campaigns 12V551 and 17V209.
 However, no such recall exists for the similar issues reported by consumers with the 1.5L and 2.0L Ford Ecoboost engines.